bhuva3/car-warehouse-service/README.md

 This service developed using SpringBoot 2 framework, Main purpose of this service is to cater backend functionality for car warehouse users

+    This service running on port 50010, below are endpoints

+    GET /getVehicleDetailList

 ### Prerequisites to run service